EMILY TRASK

 UTAH SHAKESPEARE FESTIVAL highlights

-- "The Best Ophelia I have ever seen."
-Dana Gioia, Chairman of the National Endowment of the Arts
+• "The best Ophelia I have ever seen."
+Dana Gioia, Chairman of the National Endowment of the Art

 THE MILWAUKEE REPERTORY THEATER highlights